 Devon Rex Personality: The Social Pixie

 The Devon Rex retains a kitten-like curiosity throughout its life.
 Highly intelligent, they enjoy learning tricks and "helping" with household tasks.
 They are agile and can be mischievously inventive.
+Explore more about these unique cat breeds in our detailed overview.

 - Affection Level: High